List of men's footballers with 50 or more international goals: History

-Daei also became the first player to score over 100 goals in international football, ending his career with 109 in total.
+Daei also became the first player to score over 100 goals in international football, ending his career with 108 in total.
 His 100th goal came on 17 November 2004, when he scored a four-goal haul against Laos in a 2006 FIFA World Cup qualification match.
 However, the first player from Asia to reach 50 international goals was Malaya's Abdul Ghani Minhat.
 Furthermore, he was also the first player from outside Europe to achieve it.
 He achieved the feat on 15 December 1961 against Thailand and he went on to score 58 goals in 57 international appearances for his country which is 1.02 per match, making him one of the most prolific players in the world.
 Just two years after Puskás' scored his 50th goal, his teammate Sándor Kocsis did the same on 19 September 1954, in a friendly match against Romania.
 He became both the fourth player and the fourth European to achieve the feat.
 He went on to score a total of 75 goals in 65 matches in international football.
-Cristiano Ronaldo of Portugal is the only other player apart from Daei to score 100 international goals, as well as the first European to achieve the feat.
+Cristiano Ronaldo of Portugal was the second player to score 100 international goals, as well as the first European to achieve the feat.
 He reached the milestone after scoring a brace against Sweden in the 2020–21 UEFA Nations League on 8 September 2020.
+Lionel Messi of Argentina became the third player to reach and pass the milestone in a friendly match against Curaçao on 28 March 2023, as well as the first South American to achieve the feat.

 Pelé of Brazil was the first player from South America to score at least 50 international goals.
 He attained this in a friendly match against the Soviet Union on 21 November 1965, and went on to score 77 international goals in 92 matches.
-Malawi's Kinnah Phiri was the first player from Africa, and also the youngest player, to score 50 international goals.
-He scored his 50th goal in a friendly match against Sierra Leone on 6 July 1978, aged 23 years, 8 months and 6 days.
+Malawi's Kinnah Phiri was the first player from Africa to score 50 international goals.
+Whilst it was originally believed that Phiri was also the youngest player to do so (having scored his 50th goal in a friendly match against Sierra Leone on 6 July 1978, aged 23 years, 8 months and 6 days), FIFA acknowledged in 2021 that the record actually belonged to Mokhtar Dahari, who was 22 years, 8 months and 30 days when he scored his 50th goal for Malaysia against India on 12 August 1976.
 Stern John of Trinidad and Tobago was the first player from North America to score 50 international goals.
 He scored 70 goals in 115 matches, with his 50th goal coming in a friendly match against the Dominican Republic on 13 June 2004.